-The north face of the Matterhorn in an hour and 46 minutes (rather than the 12 hours experienced mountaineers normally need), the north face of the Eiger in two hours and 28 minutes (instead of six to 12) and the extremely difficult Crack Baby ice-climbing route in Switzerland in an incredible 27 minutes (instead of five hours).
-Dani Arnold is one of the fastest extreme mountaineers in the world.
-He says it is more about mental than physical fitness.
-“First you have to get your mind in shape.
-Then your body follows.”
+Having scaled the north face of the Matterhorn in an hour and 46 minutes (rather than the 12 hours it normally takes experienced climbers), the Eiger’s north face in two hours and 28 minutes (instead of six to 12 hours), and the extremely tough Crack Baby ice-climbing route in his native Switzerland in an incredible 27 minutes (usually five hours), Dani Arnold is one of the world’s fastest extreme mountaineers.
+The 31-year-old says it’s more about mental fitness than physical: “First, you have to get your mind in shape, then your body follows.”

 THE RED BULLETIN: You climbed the Matterhorn in 106 minutes with only two ice picks and very little climbing equipment.
-What makes you 10 times faster than other experienced mountaineers?
+What makes you so much faster than other experienced mountaineers?

 DANI ARNOLD: My head.
 Climbing is all in the mind.
-It’s about being fully conscious in the here and now, not getting distracted by anything and keeping totally focused.
+It’s about being fully conscious in the here and now, not getting distracted by anything and staying totally focused.

-Strong muscles make you good at what you do.
-A strong head makes you very good.
-First you have to strengthen your mind.
-That spurs your body on.
+Of course, strong muscles make you good at what you do.
+But a strong head makes you very good.
+You have to start out by strengthening your mind.
+That will spur your body on.